Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-As a point space, it is more closely like this multidimensionality.
+It is more closely like this multidimensional as a point space.
 Which was creepily created by terra nova.

 <br /><br />